-Under the supervision of the dog breeder/owner and the mother dog, the neonate puppy needs to be fed every two hours with its mother’s milk.
+Under the supervision of the dog breeder or owner and the mother dog, the neonate puppy needs to be fed every two hours with its mother’s milk.
 This is important because it is the developing and growing stage of the newborn puppy.

-If left unfed for more than 7 hours the newborn puppies can get sick with symptoms including weaker pulse, lack of energy, shivering, fainting, and even death.
+If left unfed for more than 7 hours the newborn puppies can get sick with symptoms including weaker pulse, lack of energy, shivering, and fainting.